The legal definition of CSE, published by HM Government on 16 February 2017 is:

 It can have a serious long term impact on every aspect of their lives, health and education.
 Adults working with children, young people and families need to be aware of the signs of sexual exploitation and what makes some children and young people more vulnerable than others.

-The Police and the Council are sending letters to hotels, guesthouses and taxi companies in Redbridge asking them to sign a pledge and commit to tackling the issue.
+The Police and the Council have sent letters to hotels, guesthouses and taxi companies in Redbridge asking them to sign a pledge and commit to tackling the issue.
 Along with the letter businesses will also receive awareness raising materials that they are free to use and display.

 By encouraging local businesses to “say something if you see something” the Police and Council hope to build an awareness in the community about the issues and encourage these businesses to commit to zero tolerance of CSE.